mvelazc0/SharpShareFinder/README.md

 # SharpShareFinder

-SharpShareFinder is a minimalistic network share discovery tool designed to enumerate shares in Windows Active Directory networks leveraging .NET parallelism.
+SharpShareFinder is a minimalistic network share discovery tool designed to enumerate shares in Windows Active Directory networks.
+Written in C#, it leverages .NET parallelism for efficient scanning.
+Initially conceived as a simulation tool for building detection rules, it may also be used for security assessments

+At its current iteration, it follows a three-step process:

+1. **Domain Controller Identification**: Utilizes the DsGetDcName function from NetApi32.dll to identify a domain controller.

-Written in C#, it employs a three-step process to achieve its goals.
-First, it identifies a domain controller using the DsGetDcName function exported by NetApi32.dll.
-It then uses this DC to enumerate all domain-joined computers through the Lightweight Directory Access Protocol (LDAP).
-To perform this task, It leverages functions exported by Wldap32.dll, such as ldap_init and ldap_search_st.
+2. **Host Enumeration**: Uses the identified domain controller to enumerate all domain-joined computers via Lightweight Directory Access Protocol (LDAP).
+It leverages functions from Wldap32.dll such as ldap_init and ldap_search_st.

-Finally, SharpShareFinder enumerates and prints all available network shares for each identified host.
-To do this, it relies on the NetShareEnum API function, also exported by Netapi32.dll, the same method utilized by tools like Invoke-ShareFinder.
+3. **Share Enumeration**: Enumerates and prints all available network shares for each identified host using the NetShareEnum API function from Netapi32.dll.